-Standard 1: The study programme is consistent with the institution's training strategy.
+Standard 1: The study programme is consistent with the institution's educational teaching strategy.

 - C1.
-The study programme is in line with the institution's ambitions, pedagogical orientations and thematic priorities. - C2.
+The programme defines its objectives and outcomes in line with the institution's ambitions, teaching guidelines and thematic priorities. - C2.
 The programme positions itself in the local, national or international training landscape. - C3.
-The programme is developed in a coherent and complementary manner with other study programmes in the same cycle, and by forging links with programmes in other higher education cycles to which it is related in terms of continuity. - C4.
-The study programme's local, national and international academic partnerships are monitored to ensure that they are operational and add value. - C5.
+The programme is developed in a coherent and complementary manner with other study programmes in the same academic cycle, and by forging links with programmes in other higher education cycles to which it is related in terms of continuity. - C4.
+The programme ensures that its partnerships with other higher education institutions at local, regional and national level are effective and provide added value. - C5.
 The study programme identifies the contributions of multidisciplinarity and interdisciplinarity to its outcomes. - C6.
 The study programme incorporates sustainable-development-related issues.